Part 3 of our Closing Virtually with a Distributed Workforce blog series. Read the full series here.

 Plan Your Transformation Vision

 The days of paper-based and manual, time-consuming processes are over.
-BlackLine’s finance controls and automation platform streamlines and automates the many processes needed to get closer to a successful quarter-end close.
+BlackLine’s finance controls and automation platform streamlines and automates the many processes needed to get closer to a successful month and quarter-end close.

 Making changes to automate month-end processes, such as bank account reconciliations and journal entries, saves time and minimizes accountant time and error.
 Think about people and processes today, and technology tomorrow as you start to build the foundation for your finance automation journey.